Weekend Itinerary for Galveston Island in Texas

 Stewart Beach

-One of the best beaches in Texas, Stewart Beach offers restrooms, showers, volleyball courts, a concession stand, rental chairs and umbrellas and a playground.
-And it’s the closest beach to downtown Galveston.
+As one of the best beaches in Texas, Stewart Beach offers restrooms, showers, volleyball courts, a concession stand, rental chairs and umbrellas and a playground.
+It’s the closest beach to downtown Galveston.

 Galveston Island State Park

 For a quieter beach, Galveston Island State Park offers birding along with beach camping.
-And it’s a popular place to fish that doesn’t require a fishing license.
+It’s a popular place to fish that doesn’t require a fishing license.

 Located at 14901 FM 3005 on the west end of the island.
 Adult admission (13+) $5 and kids 12 and under are free.

-Another stand out, The Rooftop Bar at historic The Tremont House for views and extensive cocktail and wine list.
-Located at 2300 Mechanic Street.
+The Rooftop Bar at historic The Tremont House for views and extensive cocktail and wine list.
+Located at 2300 Mechanic Street, opening early 2023.

 Read More